 - Chartered Accountants Ireland

 - Institute of Chartered Accountants of Scotland (ICAS)

-Training is a combination of examinations and practical experience.
+You'll complete training to achieve chartered status, and this involves a combination of examinations and practical experience.

 - a minimum of three years' relevant practical experience.